robinbryce/quorum-gcp-preemptible/blog-series/article.md

 ## Kubernetes Workloads

 ### Identity and Authorization

+We use Google Workload identity to authorise all our kubernetes workloads.
+There is no need for explicit mechanisms to deliver secrets, key or certificants.

 * anoyingly, workload-identity is currently incompatible with isio side car injection (at least without customisation)